Read in this page:

 During World War II the breeds drama repeated and it wasn't until 1980 that the Cat Fanciers Association granted the British Shorthair Championship status and its popularity started regaining ground.

-British Shorthair cats are an easygoing breed.
+The British cat is an easygoing breed.
 They have a stable character and take well to being kept as indoor cats, making them ideal for apartment living.
 They are especially gentle and placid around children and other domestic animals and do not make noise, unless there is something really wrong, like they are hungry.

-The Brits are wonderful cats for people who work full-time, as they are fairly independent and happy to amuse themselves while you are out.
-As kittens they are playful, however adult British Shorthair cats tend to be less active than the other breeds.
+The British cats are wonderful cats for people who work full-time, as they are fairly independent and happy to amuse themselves while you are out.
+As kittens they are playful, however adult British Shorthairs tend to be less active than the other breeds.
 Although quiet, these intelligent creatures are very affectionate, confident and good natured.

-According to the Fédération Internationale Féline, the British Shorthair cats possess a medium to large overall appearance.
-Their head is round and massive with a broad skull and a strong chin.
-Their nose is short, broad and straight with a slight indentation, however not with a stop as in the Exotic Shorthair cats.
-Their ears are small and slightly rounded at the tips, set wide apart.
+According to the Fédération Internationale Féline, the British cat possesses a medium to large overall appearance.
+Its head is round and massive with a broad skull and a strong chin.
+The nose is short, broad and straight with a slight indentation, however not with a stop as in the Exotic Shorthair cats.
+The ears are small and slightly rounded at the tips, set wide apart.

-The Brits possess a muscular and cobby body with a broad chest and strong and solid shoulders and back.
-Their neck is short, still very strong and well-developed.
-In addition their legs are short and strong, ending up to round and firm paws.
+The British cat has a muscular and cobby body with a broad chest and strong and solid shoulders and back.
+The neck is short, still very strong and well-developed.
+In addition the legs are short and strong, ending up to round and firm paws.

 · White